 Congregations Taking Action

 Over fifty UU congregations have posted events that defy hatred in fear in their communities and connect with the Sharps’ story.
 There have been watch parties, preach-ins, screenings, solidarity events and community conversations, including a screening at the UU Fellowship of Paris.
 It’s not too late to add your event to the list!
-Hundreds of people and congregations have also downloaded the Congregational Action Guide.
+Hundreds of people and congregations have also downloaded the Congregational Action Guide (PDF).

 Watch and Read